About This Guide

 Relief When Topics Are Avoided

-You feel relief when conversations end without certain topics being raised, grateful you did not have to address the elephant in the room.
+You feel relief when conversations end without certain topics being raised, grateful you didn't have to address the elephant in the room.

 Growing Gap Between Image and Reality